flowdock/flowdock-text/README.md

 # flowdock-text

 Flowdock-text is a javascript utility for extracting and linkifying tags and urls in Flowdock.
-It is build upon Twitter's [twitter-text-js](https://github.com/twitter/twitter-text-js).
+It is built upon Twitter's [twitter-text-js](https://github.com/twitter/twitter-text-js).
 Some twitter-text's functionality has been removed or altered.

 ## Usage
 ### Extraction